The Auslander-Reiten conjecture for certain non-Gorenstein Cohen-Macaulay rings: Introduction

 In the latter part of this paper, we study a new class of rings arising from Theorem \ref{a2.1}, that is, the class of rings $R$ that $R/\fkq\cong S/Q^2$ for some parameter ideal $\fkq$ of $R$, complete intersection $S$, and parameter ideal $Q$ of $S$.
-We will see that the condition is characterized by an ideal condition, and the condition is strongly related to the existence of Ulrich ideals.
-Here the notion of Ulrich ideals is given by \cite{GOTWY} and a generalization of maximal ideals of rings possessing minimal multiplicity.
+We will see that the condition is characterized by an ideal condition, and the condition is strongly related to the existence of certain Ulrich ideals.
+Here the notion of Ulrich ideals given by \cite{GOTWY} is a generalization of maximal ideals of rings possessing minimal multiplicity.
 It is known that Ulrich ideals enjoy many good properties, see \cite{GOTWY, GTT2} and \cite[Theorem 1.2]{GIK}.
 The ubiquity and existence of Ulrich ideals are also studied (\cite{GIK, GOTWY2, GTT2}).
 In the current paper, we study the existence of Ulrich ideals whose residue rings are complete intersections.
 As a goal of this paper, we have the following.
-Let $v$ {\rm (resp. $r$)} denotes the embedding dimension of $R$ {\rm (resp.} the Cohen-Macaulay type of $R${\rm )}.
+Let $v$ denote the embedding dimension $\mu_R(\fkm)$ of $R$, where $\mu_R(M)$ denotes the number of elements in a minimal system of generators of $M$.
+We denote by $r$ the Cohen-Macaulay type $\ell_R(\Ext_R^d(R/\fkm, R))$ of $R$, where $\ell_R(M)$ denotes the length of an $R$-module $M$ (\cite[Definition 1.2.15]{BH}).

 \begin{thm}{\rm (Corollary \ref{c2.10})} Let $(R, \fkm)$ be a Cohen-Macaulay local ring of dimension $d$.
 Suppose that there exists an Ulrich ideal whose residue ring is a complete intersection.
 Then the following assertions are true. \begin{enumerate}[{\rm (1)}] \item $r+d\le v$. \item There exists an isomorphism of rings $R/\fkq\cong S/Q^2$ for some parameter ideal $\fkq$ of $R$, local complete intersection $S$ of dimension $r$, and parameter ideal $Q$ of $S$. \item The Auslander-Reiten conjecture holds for $R$. \item Suppose that there are a regular local ring $T$ of dimension $v$ and a surjective ring homomorphism $T\to R$.
 Let $0\to F_{v-d}\to \cdots \to F_1\to F_0 \to R \to 0$ be a minimal $T$-free resolution of $R$.
 Then